 This timepiece also brings a bold and eye-catching presence with its 47mm round case.
 With its Swiss quartz movement with analog dial display, you can expect it to keep up with precision—the question with a watch design as wild as this is readability.
 Fortunately, the Swatch Transparent has a solution to the apparent problem.

 Swatch Transparent utilizes vibrant colors with the hour, minute, and second hand.
 The dial is surprisingly legible thanks to the utilization of the three primary colors – red, blue, and yellow.
 You can quickly tell the time even without the hour markers.

 Also, this timepiece’s structure provides solid 30-meter water resistance.
 It also comes in several variations that do add index hour markers to the dial’s design.

 A skeleton watch is already eye-catching, but if you’re looking for something much more unique, this is something worth considering.

 What makes the Bulova Men’s Automatic 96A194 skeleton watch stand out is the case shape.
-This one has a 35mm x 49mm rectangular case and has features like such as a faceted sapphire crystal, an exhibition case back, and a 40-hour power reserve.
+This one has a 35mm x 49mm rectangular case and has features such as a faceted sapphire crystal, an exhibition case back, and a 40-hour power reserve.
 It also has a 21-jewel self-winding movement (or what the brand refers to as “heartbeat movement”).

 This model, which is a bit more expensive than the previous Bulova watches we’ve featured, does not have a second hand.
 Instead, Bulova incorporated a subdial between 4 and 6 o’clock that tracks the seconds.